YufanZhao1/DAS-Group-12/DAS-Group-12.md

 ### Model Comparison

-From the models we try to compare the values in order to decide which model fit the data better.
+From the models we try to compare the values in order to decide which model fits the data better.
 The summary of model is presented in the table below:

 ``` r